Alex-Wauters/terraform-provider-cloudamqp/docs/resources/rabbitmq_configuration.md

 The following arguments are supported:

 * `instance_id`                   - (Required) The CloudAMQP instance ID.

 * `heartbeat`                     - (Computed/Optional) Set the server AMQP 0-9-1 heartbeat timeout in seconds.
+Only effect new connections.

 * `connection_max`                - (Computed/Optional) Set the maximum permissible number of connection.
+Applied immediately (requires RabbitMQ restart before 3.11.13.).

-* `channel_max`                   - (Computed/Optional) Set the maximum permissible number of channels per connection.
+* `channel_max`                   - (Computed/Optional) Set the maximum permissible number of channels per connection, 0 means "no limit".
+Only effects new connections.

-* `consumer_timeout`              - (Computed/Optional) A consumer that has recevied a message and does not acknowledge that message within the timeout in milliseconds
+* `consumer_timeout`              - (Computed/Optional) A consumer that has recevied a message and does not acknowledge that message within the timeout in milliseconds.
+Only effects new channels.

 * `vm_memory_high_watermark`      - (Computed/Optional) When the server will enter memory based flow-control as relative to the maximum available memory.
+Applied immediately

 * `queue_index_embed_msgs_below`  - (Computed/Optional) Size in bytes below which to embed messages in the queue index.
 0 will turn off payload embedding in the queue index.
+Applied immediately for new queues, requires restart for existing queues.

 * `max_message_size`              - (Computed/Optional) The largest allowed message payload size in bytes.
+Only effects new channels.

 * `log_exchange_level`            - (Computed/Optional) Log level for the logger used for log integrations and the CloudAMQP Console log view.

-  *Note: Requires a restart of RabbitMQ to be applied.*
+Requires RabbitMQ restart to be applied.

 * `cluster_partition_handling`    - (Computed/Optional) Set how the cluster should handle network partition.

 * `sleep` - (Optional) Configurable sleep time in seconds between retries for RabbitMQ configuration.
 Default set to 60 seconds.

 * `timeout` - (Optional) - Configurable timeout time in seconds for RabbitMQ configuration.
 Default set to 3600 seconds.

 ## Attributes Reference